flyteorg/flyte/rsts/tutorials/run_flyte_laptop.rst

 This guide will walk you through a quick installation of Flyte on your laptop and then how to register and execute your workflows against this deployment.

-Estimated time to complete: 5 minutes.
+.. rubric:: Estimated time to complete: 5 minutes.

 Prerequisites
 =============